damonchandler/ansible/qs_fw/qs_firewall/README.md

 *Ansible Tower/AWX*

-There is a Job Template in the directorate-level Ansible solution that deploys this role against the Org's target inventory and credentials - QS Firewall Configuration.
+There is a Job Template in the directorate-level Ansible solution that deploys this role against the Org's target inventory and credentials - **QS Firewall Configuration**.

 Author Information
 ------------------